 - As the child grows older, the paralysis may recover to a variable extent depending on the severity of injury and treatment.

-- Older children with partial recovery often have shoulder joint problems with deformity of the shoulder joint due to muscle imbalance, difficuly in performing overhead abduction, and difficulty in bringing the hand to the mouth for feeding.
+- Older children with partial recovery often have shoulder joint problems with deformity of the shoulder joint due to muscle imbalance, difficulty in performing overhead abduction, and difficulty in bringing the hand to the mouth for feeding.

 - Additionally, deformities of the elbow and wrist may be seen.

-- MRI of brachial plexus may be done prior to nerve reconstructive surgery and aids in surgical planning.
+- MRI of the brachial plexus may be done prior to nerve reconstructive surgery and aids in surgical planning.